emwap/stream-paper/paper.md

 particular choice of monad.
 We use the `IO` monad here for the sake of concreteness.

 Why does the representation have two levels of monads?
-We can convert something of type `IO (IO a)` to `IO a` by using `join`.
 The key to understanding this representation is that the outer monadic computation performs initialization and is only meant to be called once.
 The outer monad computes a new monadic computation corresponding